widdowquinn/2018-03-06-ibioic/02-sequence_databases/02-blast_at_terminal.md

 ## Using `BLAST+` in the terminal

-* Open a terminal window in the virtual machine (VM)
+* If necessary, open a terminal window in the virtual machine (VM)

 ![Empty terminal window](./images/02-01_empty_terminal.png)

-* Change directory to the `02-sequence_databases` lesson directory:
+* Change directory to the `~IBioIC/Teaching-IBioIC-Intro-to-Bioinformatics/02-sequence_databases` lesson directory:

 ```
 cd IBioIC/Teaching-IBioIC-Intro-to-Bioinformatics/02-sequence-databases